chussong/virasoro/README.md

 Either one of these calls will fill vec with a Mathematica vector containing parameters used (in odd entries) and coefficients (in even entries).

 Some interior parameters are included in static variables initialized at the top of virasoro.cpp: the number of threads used in the slow part of the computation (default 8, appropriate for 4-core processors) and the floating-point precision of the numbers used (default 512, which allows low-error calculations at least up to order 1000).
 It should still compile and run fine with any reasonable values of these numbers.

-If you want to read the source code, it's almost certainly better to start with the deprecated 128-bit version in the backup folder.
-The algorithm is the same, and the __float128s use standard mathematical syntax, unlike the GMP numbers in the current version.